infominer33/db-test/docs/index.md

 # Yes Deployment of MkDocs

-*thank you for your patience while search\nav load*
+>:memo: *thank you for your patience* while search and navigation load :D

 This is for testing purposes, and practice working with MkDocs.